Updated on Jan 29, 2024

 We are constantly monitoring our customers' PHP execution frequency in our efforts to provide a stable hosting environment.
 Because our Shared Hosting services house more than a single user, we have to make sure each user utilizes only their allotted resources, and does not exceed them.
 Such excess could lead to server instability, potentially impacting other users.

-Due to our efforts in keeping all resources in check, we have defined an acceptable count per shared hosting plan.
+Due to our efforts of keeping all resources in check, we have defined an acceptable count per Shared Hosting plan.
 Although the actual numbers will vary from month to month, 99% of our customers fall into the acceptable usage range.
-The range was specifically created with a buffer of over 10x the average usage to provide the best possible shared hosting experience.
-However, customers who fall outside the acceptable usage range are generally trying to host projects, which are well better suited on a VPS or Dedicated Server solutions which are Unmetered.
+The range was specifically created with a buffer of over 10x the average usage to provide the best possible Shared Hosting experience.
+However, customers who fall outside the acceptable usage range are generally trying to host projects, which are well better suited for a VPS or Dedicated Server solution which do not have such quotas.

 It can be best described as an early announcement procedure before the system actually takes action against user accounts that are reaching the limits.